 Based on a 2012 Journal of Dermatology study, “Rogaine appears to modestly increase eyebrow growth and is comparable to Latisse,” says Dr. King, who notes that a subsequent study concluded that Rogaine can be a safe and effective treatment for brows.

 “However, Rogaine often causes irritation when applied to the scalp, and the eyelid skin area is generally more sensitive, so this is also possible when used for the eyelashes,” she adds.
 “Side effects from applying Rogaine to the eyebrow area include burning, dryness, itchiness, redness, and scaling.”

 Looking to avoid chemicals and the Sephora fuss altogether?
 A potential eyelash growth aid can likely be found somewhere in your home.
-Vitamin-dense products like aloe vera gels, olive oil, and green tea can reportedly help grow strong, long lashes, while moisturizing agents like shea butter and coconut oil nourish strands and prevent breakage.
+Vitamin-dense products like aloe vera gels, olive oil, and green tea can reportedly support strong, long eyelash growth while moisturizing agents like shea butter and coconut oil nourish strands and prevent breakage.

 But the most prominent home remedy for stimulating eyelash growth is castor oil.
 And while no studies have been able to prove castor oil causes hair growth, it certainly can’t hurt.